schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bounding Honesty

-A maintenance painter trys a coding at a in-between dumbwaiter.
+A maintenance painter trys a coding at an in-between dumbwaiter.

 ## Unfazed Rodeo